jampp/geeks/_src/_posts/2016-04-05-in-depth-look-into-caching-1.markdown

 A related problem is how to limit the amount of data in the cache.
-We don't want to get into the various types of cache stores just yet, but an LRU in memory needs a limit, and sometimes measuring that limit in bytes (which would be optimal in most cases, since we know how many bytes we can have for caching) may not be as easy (or viable) as one would like.
+We don't want to get into the various types of cache stores just yet, but an LRU in memory needs a limit, and sometimes measuring that limit in bytes (which would be optimal in most cases, since we know how many bytes we can have for caching) might not be as easy (or viable) as one would like.

 Trying to estimate the "size in bytes" of a complex object graph